'A punitive ordinance': After tense debate, Guilford officials approve mask mandate

 The board's two Republicans and a Democrat, James Upchurch, voted against the measure.

-Republican Justin Conrad said, "I still think this is a punitive ordinance, a little heavier-handed than I would appreciate, but I understand we all have our opinions and I think I can count."
+"I still think this is a punitive ordinance, a little heavier handed than I would appreciate, but I understand we all have our opinions and I think I can count," Republican Justin Conrad said.

-Conrad, nevertheless, implored residents to get vaccinated, especially since the Pfizer-BioNTech vaccine has been approved by the FDA.
-But he said he has heard from voters who are confused about why they are being asked to wear masks when they've already been vaccinated.
+During the virtual meeting, Conrad said he has heard from voters who are confused about why they are being asked to wear masks when they've already been vaccinated.
 And he remains concerned that a mask mandate will be a "disincentive" for people who haven't been vaccinated.

-Upchurch, who routinely votes with the Democratic majority, said he is concerned that the health rule doesn't take a comprehensive, layered approach that includes social distancing and capacity limits for indoor spaces.
+Upchurch, who routinely votes with the Democratic majority, objected to the health rule not taking a comprehensive, layered approach that includes social distancing and capacity limits for indoor spaces.

-"I really just want to talk about the things that we can do other than just wear masks," Upchurch said on the virtual Zoom board meeting.
-"One of the things that really surprises me that is not on this public health rule is that we're not talking about social distancing, we're not talking about capacity limits.
-We're not giving the public guidance on what masks we should wear."
+"I really just want to talk about the things that we can do other than just wear masks," he said.

-He added, "those things are more important than wearing masks in the first place.
-I'm kind of confused on why those things are not included now like they were previously when we were under this process."

 She added that social distancing, hand washing and other strategies do form a layered approach.